Icelk/icelk.dev/public/articles/dns-unbound-setup.md

 For me, the captive portal detection in Firefox works great.

-If you're using Chromium or derivatives, I've heard great thing about [captive browser](https://github.com/FiloSottile/captive-browser).
+If you're using Chromium or derivatives, I've heard great things about [captive browser](https://github.com/FiloSottile/captive-browser).